Cosmeak/iim-bachelor-1/README.md

 This website is a project for my first year final defense.
 The goal of this is to make our first website like a blog with **PHP**, **MySQL**, **HTML**, **CSS** and **JavaScript**.

-Please don't use this project in production or other things, it contains a lot of security issues because it was made to learn.
+Please don't use this project in production or other things, it contains a lot of security issues because it was made to learn but you can use the readme to make your own first website and learn with an objective.

 No updates will be added to this project.
 This is a personal archive only.

 ## Project Goals

+This project must meet several criteria in different categories.
+(Structure, HTML, CSS, JavaScript and PHP)

 ### Structure
 | Main 	| Secondary 	|